- Coveo Customer Global Support and Success Guide

 Case Management Process

-Coveo Support assigns unique case numbers to all customer requests for assistance.
+Coveo Support assigns unique case numbers to all customer requests for help.
 These case numbers allow Support to prioritize and track all cases through resolution, and allows the customer to get a status update of their case via the web based Customer Community.

 The Product Specialist will contact the customer and gather any additional information needed and will investigate to determine the proper course of action.
 This may require the Specialist to reproduce the issue, work with our Coveo Development Team, work with the customer on their configuration of the software, etc.